sensu/sensu-docs/content/sensu-go/5.0/guides/prometheus-metrics.md

 ## In this guide

 This guide uses CentOS 7 as the operating system with all compoments running on the same compute resource.
-Commands and steps may change for different distributions or if compenetes are running off machine.
+Commands and steps may change for different distributions or if components are running on different compute resources.

-* Install and Configure Prometheus
-* Install and Configure Sensu Go with Sensu Proemetheus Collector
-* Install and Configure InfluxDB
-* Install and Configure Grafana
+At the end, you will have Prometheus scraping metrics.
+The Sensu Prometheus Exporter will then query the Prometheus API as a Sensu check, send those to an InfluxDB Sensu handler, which will send metrics to an InfluxDB instance.
+Finally, Grafana will query InfluxDB to display those collected metrics.

 ### Install and Configure Prometheus